I know you’re wondering, What is a Haakaa?

 Using Haakaa To Build A Stash

-I did not find many negatives to using the Haakaa, but here is what stood out to me.
+I did not find many negatives to using the Haakaa for breastfeeding, but here is what stood out to me.

 - The measurements are not accurate